uktrade/django-log-formatter-asim/README.md

 ## Dependencies

-This package uses Django IPware https://github.com/un33k/django-ipware for IP address capture.
+This package uses [Django IPware](https://github.com/un33k/django-ipware) for IP address capture.

-This package is compatible with django-user_agents https://pypi.org/project/django-user-agents/ which, when used, will enhance logged user agent information.
+This package is compatible with [Django User Agents](https://pypi.org/project/django-user-agents) which, when used, will enhance logged user agent information.

 ## Settings